kommodeskab/SocialProjectWebsite/content/data-description.md

 $$
 </div>
 and it measures the number of deletions, substitutions, and insertions neccesary to go from string \(a\) to string \(b\).

+We combined the dataset over airports with the datasets over BNP, continents, and user reviews, to construct our final [airport-dataset](https://github.com/kommodeskab/SocialProject/blob/main/data/airports_cleaned.csv).

 When the preprocessing was done, we were ready to construct the network.